The Bible Beautiful Series

 His first major foray into addressing the dark side of identity politics is currently being considered for publication.

-I'm Uncomfortable: Belief Beyond the Leisure Class is the result of the crisis of conscience Benjamin experienced over BLM.
-After attending 60 marches and rallies, he could no longer tune out the illiberal resentments that frequently infuse activism.
+I'm Uncomfortable: Belief Beyond the Athleisure Class is the result of the crisis of conscience Benjamin experienced over Black Lives Matter.
+Sixty marches and rallies showed him how much resentment and illiberalism fuel activism today.

 He began engaging with a wider range of political and philosophical thinkers and found his way back to a more grounded center.
 I'm Uncomfortable is currently being considered for publication.